equalframework/equal-doc/docs/advanced/ci-cd.md

 # CI/CD

-CI stands for Continuous Integration and CD for Continuous Development.
-It is an [Agile](https://www.agilealliance.org/agile101/the-agile-manifesto/) concept closely related to Test Driven Development (TDD)
+CI/CD (standing for Continuous Integration & Continuous Development) is an [Agile](https://www.agilealliance.org/agile101/the-agile-manifesto/) concept closely related to Test Driven Development (TDD).

-The idea is to run a tought ahead set of tests whenever we apply a change during development, in doing so we have a feedback loop as small as possible that allows us to quickly identify eventual new problems
+The idea is to run  set of tests whenever an update is made during development.
+By doing so we have a feedback loop as small as possible that allows to quickly identify potential issues.

-A real-world situation would be, for example, using a versioning platform (like GitHub) with a pipeline service (like Travis CI) that automatically runs our test units in any needed environment, whenever we make a new commit
+A real-world situation would be, for example, using a GIT versioning platform with a CI pipeline service that automatically runs our test units in any needed environment, whenever we make a new commit.

-We'll immediately see if something goes wrong, and easily locate where the problem comes from depending of the quality of our tests set
+We'll immediately see if something goes wrong, and easily locate where the problem comes from depending of the quality of our tests set.